Udhays07/My-100-days-C-coding-Challenge/README.md

 90. Write Program to for sorting the elements of an array. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day90.c)
 91. Write Program for Reversing an array. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day91.c)
 92. Write Program to find maximum product subarray in a given array. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day92.c)
-93. Write Program to find whether Arrays are disjoint or not
+93. Write Program to find whether Arrays are disjoint or not. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day93.c)
-94. Write Program to find whether an array is a subset of another array or not.
+95. Write Program to find whether an array is a subset of another array or not.
-95. Write Program to find maximum scalar product of two vectors
+96. Write Program to find maximum scalar product of two vectors
-96. Write Program to find whether the numbers of an array be made equal?
+97. Write Program to find whether the numbers of an array be made equal?
-97. Write Program to find symmetric pairs in an array
+98. Write Program to find symmetric pairs in an array
-98. Write Program to count distinct elements of an array
+99. Write Program to count distinct elements of an array
-99. Write Program to find non-repeating elements of an array
+100. Write Program to find non-repeating elements of an array
-100. Write Program to find repeating elements in an array
+101. Write Program to find repeating elements in an array